BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/HeartBit/index.md

 | Best Location     | Makerspace

 ## Project Overview
-Have you ever decided to exercise or dance, but you were just not feeling the music that was playing?
-Well rest assured, the handy little HeartBit device is there to come to rescue.
+Have you ever decided to exercise or dance, but you were not feeling the music?
+Well, rest assured, the handy little HeartBit device is there to come to the rescue.

-The HeartBit device works by checking your position, vitals, and muscle signals to make a totally unique and personalized music experience for you!
-Now Imagine THAT with your workout routine!
+The HeartBit device converts your position, vitals, and muscle signals into a unique and personalized music experience!
+Now imagine THAT with your workout routine!

 ## Material and parts
 - 1 x micro:bit & neuro:bit kit